Cheryl Bentyne

-Cheryl Bentyne (born January 17, 1954) is a jazz singer who spent much of her career with The Manhattan Transfer.
+Cheryl Bentyne (born Cheryl Benthien; January 17, 1954) is a jazz singer who spent much of her career with the vocal group the Manhattan Transfer.

 Early years

 Bentyne started singing at age 13 with her father's Dixieland and swing band.
 Following graduation from Mount Vernon High School, she enrolled at Skagit Valley College and studied music and theater.
 She moved to Seattle in the mid 1970s and sang with John Holte's New Deal Rhythm Band.
 The NDRB trombonist Gary McKaig gave her an album by the Manhattan Transfer.
 After four years in Seattle, she moved to Los Angeles.

 The Manhattan Transfer

-In 1979, Bentyne became the permanent replacement for singer Laurel Massé, who left the group after being injured in an automobile accident.
+In 1979, Bentyne became the permanent replacement for singer Laurel Massé in the Manhattan Transfer, when Massé left the group after being injured in an automobile accident.
 Her first appearance was on the album Extensions (1979), which won the group its first Grammy Award, Best Jazz Fusion Performance for a vocalese version of the song "Birdland" by Weather Report.

 She won ten Grammy Awards with the Manhattan Transfer, including awards for her arrangement of "Another Night in Tunisia" with Bobby McFerrin and for writing the song "Sassy" for the album The Offbeat of Avenues.